wessenstam/NHT-EMEA/diyfoundation/diyfoundation.rst

 Post-Hypervisor Configuration
 .............................

-Select **Nutanix** from the **Fill with vendor defaults** dropdown menu to populate the credentials used to access IPMI on each node.
+Select **Fill with Nutanix defaults** from the **Tools** dropdown menu to populate the credentials used to access IPMI on each node.

 .. figure:: images/18.png

 .. note:: When performing a baremetal Foundation in the field, ensure your laptop will not go to sleep due to inactivity.

-Continue to monitor Foundation progress through the Foundation web console.
+Click **Start > Proceed** and continue to monitor Foundation progress through the Foundation web console.
 Click the **Log** link to view the realtime log output from your node.

 .. figure:: images/19.png